 Generally, the less you have to do, the more effective the birth control method tends to be.

-Mirena is birth control you don't have to think about every day or even every year.
+Mirena is birth control you don't have to think about taking every day or even every year.
 Once it’s placed, just do a monthly thread check to make sure it’s in the correct position.
 Ask your healthcare provider to explain how.
 If you don't feel the threads or feel more than just the threads, call your healthcare provider.
 Mirena may not be in the right position and may not prevent pregnancy.
 Use non-hormonal back-up birth control (such as condoms and spermicide) until your healthcare provider can check that Mirena is still in the right place.